 As we marched down 5th Avenue, the response from our Puerto Rican brothers and sisters was quite clear: The people's desire for Independence is growing and getting stronger.
 As we mobilize, we are comforted in knowing we will prevail because our fight is moral, our cause is just and our people are valiant.
 Que Viva Puerto Rico Libre!

-Following the Puerto Rican Day Parade in Manhattan, affiliated organizations of Frente Independentista Boricua headed to Sunset Park, Brooklyn to march at the 5th Annual Sunset Park Puerto Rican Parade and Festival.
+Following the Puerto Rican Day Parade in Manhattan, affiliated organizations of Frente Independentista Boricua headed to Sunset Park, Brooklyn to march at El Grito's 5th Annual Sunset Park Puerto Rican Day Parade and Festival.

 Video recap of the 2019 Sunset Park Parade and Festival on June 9, 2019.